Azure/Azure-Sentinel/DataConnectors/Syslog-VMSS-AMA/README.md

 # Scalable Syslog collection using VMSS and Azure Monitor Agent

-This ARM template  will deploy an Ubuntu Virtual Machine Scale Set.
-This has been built based on the previous solution we had for CEF based on the Log Analytics Agent (MMA) [CEF-VMSS]( https://github.com/mariavaladas/Azure-Sentinel/tree/master/DataConnectors/CEF-VMSS)
+This ARM template  will deploy an Ubuntu Virtual Machine Scale Set to forward Syslog to Microsoft Sentinel using Azure Monitor Agent (AMA).
+This has been built based on the previous solution we had for CEF with Log Analytics Agent (MMA) [CEF-VMSS]( https://github.com/mariavaladas/Azure-Sentinel/tree/master/DataConnectors/CEF-VMSS)

 The ARM template will deploy everything needed:
 * Virtual Machine Scale Set